dobbs/wiki-tls/README.md

 ### 2. claim your first local wiki

 Point your browser to https://localtest.me.
-Your browser will warn present a security warning because this is using a self-signed TLS certificate.
+Your browser will present a security warning because this is using a self-signed TLS certificate.
 Proceed with caution and then click the lock icon around the bottom left corner.